X / Twitter Question

 Why the native mobile experience feels confusing

 That mismatch causes most of the confusion.
-Scheduling exists on X, but the official scheduling paths are web-based products, not features inside the mobile app.
+Scheduling exists on X, but the official scheduling paths are web-oriented products, not a normal compose-screen feature inside the mobile app.

 What actually works from a phone